Bouncing Dark Matter: Introduction

 \section{Introduction}

 Discovering the underlying nature of dark matter (DM) is one of the main goals of contemporary research in particle physics.
 Efforts in this direction primarily focus on two key questions: how DM achieved its observed relic abundance, and how its microscopic interactions can be detected with experiments today.
 DM in thermal equilibrium with the Standard Model (SM) bath in the early Universe follows an abundance distribution that falls exponentially as the Universe cools, until the rates of interactions that keep it in equilibrium become slower than the cosmic expansion rate (see e.g.~\cite{Kolb:1990vq}).
 This thermal freezeout paradigm represents a strongly motivated and widely studied framework for DM\@.
-The simplest realization, known as the WIMP miracle, makes a sharp prediction for the DM annihilation cross section expected today: $\langle \sigma v\rangle_{\text{canonical}} \approx 2\times 10^{-26}$ cm$^3$ s$^{-1}$ for DM masses around the weak scale, which provides a compelling target for a variety of current and planned experimental searches for DM\@.
+The simplest realization, known as the WIMP (weakly interacting massive particle), makes a generic prediction for the DM annihilation cross section expected today: $\langle \sigma v\rangle_{\text{canonical}} \approx 2\times 10^{-26}$ cm$^3$ s$^{-1}$, providing a compelling target for a variety of current and planned experimental searches for DM\@.